 We were never afraid while walking up that highway, because we were all together, over 200 of us.
 We kept on singing, and we kept on walking.
 What a privilege it was to be there.

-Meredith recovered from his wounds and rejoined the march, walking on the frontlines next to Dr. Martin Luther King Jr and other Civil Rights leaders.
-The marchers had grown in number to an estimated 1,500 participants.
-On June 26th, 1966, the 220 mile march ended with their arrival at the Statehouse in Jackson, Mississippi.
-Figures released by the US Justice department, showed that over 4,000 black people had been registered to vote during the march.
+Meredith recovered from his wounds and rejoined the march, walking on the front lines next to Dr. Martin Luther King Jr and other Civil Rights leaders.
+The marchers grew in number to an estimated 15,000 participants and on June 26th, 1966, the 220 mile march ended with their arrival at the Statehouse in Jackson, Mississippi.
+Figures released by the US Justice department, showed that over 4,000 black people registered to vote during the march.

 Sarah, you were only twelve years old.
 How did you feel about participating in the march?